-Vibrio Vulnificus: What to Know About The 'Flesh-Eating Bacteria' That Killed a Man Who Swam With a New Tattoo
+Vibrio Vulnificus: What to Know About The 'Flesh-Eating Bacteria' That Has a New Jersey Man Fighting for His Life

 About 100 people die from Vibrio vulnificus infections every year.
 An expert explains who is most at risk, and how to stay safe.

-You probably caught the headlines last week: a man recently died after swimming with a freshly inked tattoo.
-Doctors say the new body art left the unidentified 31-year-old's skin vulnerable to infection while he took a dip in the Gulf of Mexico, and that he was exposed to a strain of bacteria called Vibrio vulnificus.
+A 60-year-old New Jersey man is fighting for his life, and his limbs, after contracting an infection while crabbing in the Maurice River, near the southern tip of the state.
+Angel Perez developed swelling and pain in his right leg on July 2, according to WPVI TV.
+"It turned brown, blackish color," his daughter said.

+A few hours later, the swelling and blisters had spread throughout his entire body.
+Doctors blame the infection on a strain of bacteria called Vibrio vulnificus, which is sometimes referred to as flesh-eating bacteria.
+They're waiting to see if he responds to antibiotics, according to NJ.com, but three or four of his limbs may need to be amputated.

-If that's left you too spooked to go near water, here's a reality check.
+If Perez's story has left you too spooked to go near water, here's a reality check.
 Vibrio bacteria live in coastal bodies of salt water or brackish water; people can contract the bugs by swimming in contaminated water or even eating contaminated raw seafood, like oysters.
 But serious infections are uncommon, and not everyone has cause to freak out, experts say.

-Last year, Health spoke with Gabby Barbarite, PhD, a Vibrio researcher at Florida Atlantic University’s Harbor Branch Oceanographic Institution, to find out how much of a risk the bacteria pose to the average person.
+Back in 2016 year, Health spoke with Gabby Barbarite, PhD, a Vibrio researcher at Florida Atlantic University’s Harbor Branch Oceanographic Institution, to find out how much of a risk the bacteria pose to the average person.
 Here’s what you should know, and how to keep yourself safe.

 Vibrio bacteria aren't new

-At the hospital, Funk had infected skin removed from around the wound and eventually had his leg amputated.
-But the bacteria had already entered his bloodstream.
+Last summer, a man died after contracting Vibrio when he swam with a freshly inked tattoo.
+Doctors say the new body art left the unidentified 31-year-old's skin vulnerable to infection while he took a dip in the Gulf of Mexico.
+And in October of 2016, a man died from Vibrio after cleaning out crab pots at his beach house in Ocean City, Maryland.
 His wife told local newspaper The Daily Times that the experience was “like something out of a horror movie.”

 According to the Centers for Disease Control and Prevention, vibriosis causes an estimated 100 deaths in the U.S. each year.
 It also causes an estimated 80,000 illnesses—52,000 of which are from eating contaminated seafood like raw oysters.
+Just last week, in fact, health officials in Maryland warned residents against eating Venezuelan crab meat after nine people developed Vibrio after eating dishes made with the imported seafood.

 Vibrio bacteria are found year-round in warm climates like Florida; further north, their levels peak in late summer and early fall, when water is warmest.
 (In Florida, at least two people died in 2015—and at least seven died in 2014—as a result of vibriosis.)